 For children, being ill can mean enduring chronic pain, being separated from friends and even facing questions about mortality.
 A child’s illness can also be overwhelming for parents, who must care for their child, make critical medical decisions and stay afloat at their jobs and at home, often while coming face-to-face with the possibility of losing their son or daughter.

 “These families’ lives have been upended.
 The kids are scared and it makes no sense to them why this happened.
-Many parents end up anxious and depressed, and experience post-traumatic stress disorder,” says Karen Gordon, a social worker on our Pediatric Advanced Care Team (PACT), which cares for children with life-threatening health problems.
+Many parents end up anxious and depressed, and experience post-traumatic stress disorder,” says Karen Gordon, a social worker on our Palliative Care Program team, which cares for children with life-threatening health problems.

-“We saw pretty quickly that putting thoughts on paper helped patients process their experience and gave them an outlet to be playful, express their hopes and dreams and remember that they’re not defined by their illness,” says Julie Arguez, a PACT social worker.
+“We saw pretty quickly that putting thoughts on paper helped patients process their experience and gave them an outlet to be playful, express their hopes and dreams and remember that they’re not defined by their illness,” says Julie Arguez, a Palliative Care Team social worker.

 “Putting thoughts on paper gives patients an outlet to be playful, express their hopes and dreams and remember that they’re not defined by their illness.”

-The PACT writing program’s success inspired Seattle Children’s to bring poetry and journaling to more patients.
+The success of Palliative Care’s writing program success inspired Seattle Children’s to bring poetry and journaling to more patients.
 Another WITS writer, Ann Teplick, now makes weekly visits to the hospital’s schoolroom for patients and to patients receiving psychiatric care.
 Teplick reads poems to the children and gives them writing prompts that make it easy to start their own poems.